 - 30 M

 - 1 1/4 pounds chicken livers (about 12 large livers) rinsed, cut into 4 pieces each

 - 1 cup dry white wine

-- 3 tablespoons chicken stock, or as needed
+- 3 tablespoons homemade chicken stock or canned chicken broth, or as needed

 - 6 anchovies